- Release tax-free money from your home with Age Partnership Equity Release

 Mrs Daly from Glasgow

-My daughter lives in the states and does not have health insurance.
-My £30,000 lifetime mortgage paid the medical bills for her son to be born and a years rent in advance for a new flat for the baby.
+My daughter lives in the States and does not have health insurance.
+My £30,000 lifetime mortgage paid the medical bills for her son’s birth and a year’s rent in advance for a new flat for the baby.

 Mrs V from Hastings